Seagate/cortx-hare/rfc/7/README.md

 ### EVENT: `hax` crashes

-DETECTED BY: systemd/Pacemaker
+DETECTED BY: systemd

-REACTION: systemd/Pacemaker tries to restart hax service.
+REACTION:
+- systemd restarts hax service ..
+- .. and m0d services &mdash; they are defined in systemd scripts as dependent on hax.

 ### EVENT: `consul` agent is not accessible